-Configuring Mbox Server Outputs, Mixes, and Preferences Remotely
+Configuring Mbox Server Outputs, Mixes, Preferences, and Image Remapping Configurations Remotely

-By selecting an available, networked server in the Servers column of the Mbox Remote application's main window and then clicking on the Outputs, Mixes, or Preferences tabs, it is possible to view and edit the output and mix configuration on that server or to view and edit that server's preferences or to compare them to preferences on another networked server.
-The Outputs, Mixes, and Preferences tabs in Remote work in the same manner as the Outputs and Mixes tabs in the Mbox application itself.
+By selecting an available, networked server in the Servers column of the Mbox Remote application's main window and then clicking on the Outputs, Mixes, Preferences, or Image Remap tabs, it is possible to view and edit the output and mix configuration on that server or to view and edit that server's preferences or to compare them to preferences on another networked server.
+The Outputs, Mixes, Preferences, and Image Remap tabs in Remote work in the same manner as those same tabs in the Mbox application itself.

-Refer to the Mbox User Manual, Chapter 3: Configuration > Application Windows for more in-depth information on how to use the Outputs, Mixes, and Preferences tabs.
+Refer to the Mbox User Manual, Chapter 3: Configuration > Application Windows for more in-depth information on how to use the Outputs, Mixes, Preferences, and Image Remap tabs.

 CAUTION!
 Changes made to configuration and preferences will be immediately applied to the affected Mbox server.
-Note that there is no undo functionality on the Outputs, Mixes, or Preferences tabs in Mbox Remote.
+Note that there is no undo functionality on the Outputs, Mixes, Preferences, or Image Remap tabs in Mbox Remote.